THE GOSSIPS' CHOICE by Sara Read

-Posted On 18 May 2020 By Katrina Longhurst
+Posted By Katrina Longhurst

 Respected midwife Lucie Smith is married to Jasper, the town apothecary.
 They’ve lived happily together at the shop with the sign of the three doves for almost three decades.
 But 1665 is proving a troublesome year.
 Lucie is called to a birth at the local Manor, and Jasper is uneasy at her involvement with their former opponents in the English Civil War.
 Their only surviving son Simon flees plague-ridden London for his country hometown, only to argue with his father.
 Lucie is shaken to learn their loyal maid has been keeping a secret, and knows when Jasper finds out he will be furious.
 How could she have missed the signs?

 As the year draws to a close, Lucie is accused of serious negligence in her care of one of her mothers which could see her not only lose her licence but face excommunication.

 “... beautifully crafted novel, giving dramatic insight into the life and work of a midwife.”

 - Terri Coates, Clinical Editor, Call the Midwife

 "From its opening dramatic scene where much too young a mother gives birth to her first child, to its final vivid moments, The Gossip’s Choice is deeply infused with Sara Read’s expert knowledge of seventeenth-century women and their culture.
 I consumed it at a single sitting."

 "Impeccably researched and compelling book.
 If you’re a fan of ‘Call the Midwife’, then this is a must-read.
 Travel back to the year 1665 with the local midwife, Lucie where you'll learn out about the trials and tribulations experienced by a community midwife of the time."